gamestabled/OoT3D_Randomizer/README.md

 Install the 3DS packages from [devkitPro](https://devkitpro.org/wiki/Getting_Started)

 Python is necessary to build the randomizer.
-If you're using the Msys2 console, you can install python by using `pacman -S python`.
+If you're using the Msys2 console provided by devkitpro, you can install python by using `pacman -S python`.

 In the root folder, use ```make``` to build ```OoT3D_Randomizer.3dsx```.
 Use ```make debug=1``` for extra debugging features, including extra items when starting a new file.
 In the case of problems, try using a ```make clean```.